TheodoreEhrenborg/tiny_stories_sae/docs/src/manual_feature_examination.md

 </details>

 ### Feature 2

+My interpretation: This feature activates on "time" in "it was time", usually in a phrase like "the characters were having fun, but then it was time for something less fun".

+GPT-4o's interpretation: "'time' is always strongly highlighted."

 Example 1: `It ▁ was ▁ so ▁ much ▁ fun ▁! ▁  ▁\n ▁\n ▁But ▁ then ▁ it ▁ was ▁ time █ to ▁ go ▁ home ▁. ▁`